Description

 |---|---|---|---|---|

-| Small kitchen gadgets | Compact rectangular footprint | Side pads with top and base card | Courier runs and parcel networks | Keep upright to protect control dials |
+| Small kitchen gadgets | Compact rectangular footprint | Side pads with top and base card | Courier runs and parcel networks | Keep upright to protect the control dials |

-| Microwave ovens | Medium depth footprint | Corner blocks and side pads | Store deliveries and home drop offs | Avoid stacking with very heavy upper loads |
+| Microwave ovens | Medium depth footprint | Corner blocks and side pads | Store deliveries and home drop-offs | Avoid stacking with very heavy upper loads |

-| Countertop ovens | Wider footprint with deep sides | Board cradle and corner guards | Mixed pallet loads for retail chains | Check door side faces aisle direction in store |
+| Countertop ovens | Wider footprint with deep sides | Board cradle and corner guards | Mixed pallet loads for retail chains | Check the door side faces the aisle direction in the store |

 | Small fridges | Tall narrow footprint | Full height pads with top cap | Appliance trucks and regional distribution | Secure with straps on pallets |

-| Air coolers and heaters | Medium tall footprint | Wrap and corner block combination | Seasonal campaigns and promo bundles | Mark vent side to prevent crush on grilles |
+| Air coolers and heaters | Medium-tall footprint | Wrap and corner block combination | Seasonal campaigns and promo bundles | Mark the vent side to prevent crushing on the grilles |

-Large cardboard appliance packaging boxes handle heavy duty units such as front load washers, dryers, tall fridges, upright freezers, and full size ovens.
+Large cardboard appliance packaging boxes handle heavy-duty units such as front-load washers, dryers, tall fridges, upright freezers, and full-size ovens.
 Their high walls and deep bases support strong inner supports and pallet straps during long routes.
-When board grade and flute profile are chosen well, these cartons can manage repeated handling cycles through distribution centers and local cross docking hubs.
+When board grade and flute profile are chosen well, these cartons can manage repeated handling cycles through distribution centers and local cross-docking hubs.

 These bigger cartons also need clear orientation control.
 Large panels give room for bold arrows, handling warnings, and simple diagrams showing how to open and reseal the pack after inspection.
 Cardboard appliance packaging boxes wholesale planning helps brands keep these graphics consistent so handlers in different regions all respond the same way to each mark.